 So where can community banks find new and diverse depositors?
 What we’re not saying is that you should totally forget local customers.
 That’s not the case at all.
 Still keep your local relationships strong.

 What we are saying is look for ways to diversify your relationships.
 Create financial products that appeal to startups in hubs like Silicon Valley and New York City.
 Develop relationships with large national corporations who need a diverse portfolio of accounts to protect their funds.

 You may be thinking that this is easier said than done.
 As a bank executive, you and your team are busy with your current customers.
 You may lack the time, resources, and bandwidth to actively develop more relationships.

-Once a customer deposits with us, we turn to our national network of banks to deposit their funds.
+Once a customer deposits with us, we turn to our national network of banks and credit unions to deposit their funds.
 We work with banks both large and small, national banks and community banks, to give our customers plenty of deposit options.

 Han, Joong Ho.
 “Does Lending by Banks and Non-banks Differ?
 Evidence from Small Business Financing.”
 Banks and Bank Systems12, no. 4 (2017): 98-104. doi:10.21511/bbs.12(4).2017.09.

 University of Nebraska-Lincoln.
 “Changes in the World of Small Community Banks.”
 Agricultural Economics.
 Accessed April 19, 2018. https://agecon.unl.edu/cornhusker-economics/2017/small-community-bank-changes.